Iowa vs Michigan college basketball game preview

 What is going to happen

-Iowa would be great from the field, it would keep adding just about everything from the outside, and Michigan would do more.
-It won’t be a walk in the park for the Wolverines, but they continue to find their way to the basket and stay warm on the line.
+Iowa would be great from the field, it would keep adding on just about everything from the outside, and Michigan would do more.
+It will not be a walk in the park for the Wolverines, but they will continue to find their way to the basket and stay warm on the line.

 Iowa vs Michigan prediction, line